-Jesus as a Child in the Temple gives us a good opportunity to talk to our kids about their attitude and participation in Sunday School and Worship.
+Luke's story of Jesus as a child visiting the Temple in Jerusalem not only shows us the mind and heart of Jesus, but it gives us a great opportunity to talk with our kids about their OWN attitude and participation in Sunday School and Worship.

 Supporting Members take note!